Shao-Kui/3DScenePlatform/README.md

 # Acknowledgement
 This platform is designed, structured and implemented by [Shao-Kui Zhang][shaokui](zhangsk18@mails.tsinghua.edu.cn), [Song-Hai Zhang][songhai] and Yuan Liang.
 Wei-Yu Xie is involved in voice-based model retrieval, room mesh processing and object recommendation using latent space (TBD).
 Yi-Ke Li and Yu-Fei Yang are involved with the Unity-based client for VR.
 Tian-Xing Xu is involved in the format conversion of 3D-Front.
 Xiang-Li Li is involved in sketch searching, refining datasets and dataset converting.

-Our layout framework is designed and implemented by [Shao-Kui Zhang][shaokui], Wei-Yu Xie and Song-Hai Zhang.
+Our layout framework is designed and implemented by Shao-Kui Zhang, Wei-Yu Xie and Song-Hai Zhang.
 We also appreciate Kai Wang for the experiment.

-The MageAdd is designed and implemented by [Shao-Kui Zhang][shaokui], Yi-Xiao Li, Yu He, [Yong-Liang Yang][yongliang], and Song-Hai Zhang.
+The MageAdd is designed and implemented by Shao-Kui Zhang, Yi-Xiao Li, Yu He, [Yong-Liang Yang][yongliang], and Song-Hai Zhang.

-The SceneViewer is designed and implemented by [Shao-Kui Zhang][shaokui], Hou Tam, Yi-Xiao Li, Tai-Jiang Mu, and Song-Hai Zhang.
+The SceneViewer is designed and implemented by Shao-Kui Zhang, Hou Tam, Yi-Xiao Li, [Tai-Jiang Mu][taijiangpage], and Song-Hai Zhang.

+The SceneDirector is designed and implemented by Shao-Kui Zhang, Hou Tam, Yike Li, Ke-Xin Ren, [Hongbo Fu][hongbopage], and Song-Hai Zhang.

 # Copyright
 This platform is developed for research, though our license follows [GNU GPL 3.0][GNUGPL3].
 The back-end is NOT guaranteed security if you have sensitive or private data, which is significant if you wish to deploy this platform publicly.